-Thanks to the success of the 2014 Parks and Trails Bond, Missoula will soon be home to 11 new or improved playgrounds.
-The $1 million project includes playground improvements for Bonner, Franklin, Greenough, McLeod, Northside, Pleasant View, Rainbow, Skyview, Wapikia, and Whitaker parks, plus phase two development of Silver Summit playground in McCormick Park.
+Operation Playground Build Thanks to the voter-approved 2014 Parks and Trails Bond, Missoula is now home to 11 new or improved playgrounds.
+The $1 million project, completed in 2016, included playground improvements for Bonner, Franklin, Greenough, McLeod, Northside, Pleasant View, Rainbow, Skyview, Wapikia, and Whitaker parks, plus phase two development of Silver Summit playground in McCormick Park.

 February 2016 Playground Equipment Package Approved By City Council Proposed playground equipment by park - Check out the conceptual design pages—just click on any photo for a link to more information about each piece of equipment!